SUMMARY: Enneagram Type 1 (PDP Pattern 1) Wholeness in Therapy

 - renewed aspirational intentions

-- moving from reactivity to pause/deep breath
+- moving from reactivity to pause/deep breath growth for 1

 Resentment vs “Perfection” – The Cognitive Dynamic, Growth, and Wholeness

-- Cognitive Preoccupations and Habitual Narratives: Inner demand for correctness.
+- Inner demand for correctness.
 Self-critical.
 Self and others not right enough.
 Repression of wants.
 Over-controlled.
 Righteousness.

-Righteous Anger vs Serenity – Emotional Dynamic
+Righteous Anger vs Serenity – The Emotional Dynamic, Growth, and Wholeness

-- Emotional Drive, Tone, and Reactivity: Tense and rigid.
+- Tense and rigid.
 Often suppressed or contained.
 Anger reflects the violation of standards.

 Enneagram Type 1 Synopsis